SD-Perfumery-DevTeam/SDP_MVC/README.md

 please make sure the database being used is up to date(ask peter for the latest version)

 do a "git rm -rf --cached ." if there is conflict caused by git ingnore not working as intended

+library files are now excluded in .gitignore (bootstrap, jquery, etc.).

+***Please enable the 'Enable Restore Client Libraries on Build' setting by right clicking on the libman.json file in the SDPWeb section of the project.***

+***If your commits try to uploade these files, please run the "git rm -rf --cached ." command and try again before committing.***

 ```

 ## Change Overview